Desert Aesthetic (2020) 9'00"

 Holding Water is a musical interpretation of the act of holding water in one's hands.
 It is a balancing act - to hold the water too gently or to clutch it too tight will result in the water slipping through your fingers.
 This is a soft meditation on maneuvering the water, but it is interrupted with fits of frustration.

 Written for Jared Grubow and premiered in 2013.
-Performed and recorded live by Trevor Dolce at the fifth annual Hot Air Music Festival on March 2, 2014.
+Performed by Thomas Burritt as part of the Round Top Festival in 2022.

 Into the Wild (2009) 7'00"